Atharva-Werulkar/NoteApp/README.md

 **Never miss a thought again!**

-**Organize your life and ideas effortlessly with note_app, a sleek and intuitive note-taking application powered by ISAR Database.**
+**Organize your life and ideas effortlessly with Note App, a sleek and intuitive note-taking application powered by ISAR Database.**

 ## Features